xlladdins/xll/README.md

 The classes `xll::FP` and `xll::FP12` make these into well-behaved [C++ value types](https://docs.microsoft.com/en-us/cpp/cpp/value-types-modern-cpp).
+Use `_FPX` to get the appropriate raw Excel type to use for arguments and return type.
+Excel doesn't know about anything in the `xll` namespace.'

 Use `xll::FPX a(2,3)` to create a 2 by 3 array of `OPERX` and `a(1,0)` access
 the second row, first column (indexing is 0-based) of `a`.
 The same element